ConceptaNjolima/MyTNTResources/Stretch topics/moreredux/moreredux.md

 ### Sample app that combines reducers: Coding Cake/Icecream example

 * Why would we need to combine reducers?

+  * As your app grows more complex, you'll want to split your reducing function into separate functions, each managing independent parts of the state.
+  * Is it always possible?

-* Let's go through the steps to implement this app
+* Let's go through the steps to implement the app

 * Code [here](https://github.com/tnt-summer-academy/Samples/tree/main/Stretch/combine-redux)